hassan-azizi/AIM/old_docs/source/index.rst

 * Dynamic plots for pressure, loading, temperature, and composition
 * Data and graphics export in different formats

-AIM software and the associated source code are opensource and freely avaibale at our GitHub repository `AIM Repository <https://github.com/mtap-research/AIM>`_.
+AIM software and the associated source code are open-source and freely avaibale at our GitHub repository `AIM repository <https://github.com/mtap-research/AIM>`_.

 .. toctree::
    :maxdepth: 2